 Eliminating these fluctuations requires looking to a non-porous alternative like plastic.
 Plastic pallets have a consistent weight across the manufacturer’s entire line, and that weight stays the same for the pallet’s entire lifespan, from manufacturing all the way through to its last use.

 Being able to predict the weight of a standard pallet is crucial to keeping the supply chain running smoothly and efficiently, since pallet weight impacts everything from budgeting to personnel allocation.
 There are several specific reasons why having a consistent pallet weight is especially important:

 - OSHA restrictions: OSHA clearly recommends the need for two employees to lift anything over 50 pounds.
 As wood pallets are so close to this threshold, most companies will default to a two-person lift protocol on every pallet to keep employees safe and to stay OSHA compliant.
 Still, employees may choose to lift these pallets by themselves, which can cause injuries and potentially open the company up to fines and penalties.
-A pallet that’s consistently under 50 pounds, such as a plastic pallet, eliminates this problem by making it possible for employees to lift the pallet on their own without violating protocol.
+A pallet weight of 50 pounds, such as a plastic pallet, eliminates this problem by making it possible for employees to lift the pallet on their own without violating protocol.
 On top of that, plastic pallets feature ergonomically friendly grab holes which make them easier to carry and manipulate.

 - Automation: Pallet weight variance is a significant problem in any automated supply chain process as machines must be calibrated to manage a specific weight.
 When wood pallets in the same shipment have different weights, calibration becomes a problem.
 These inconsistencies can wreak havoc on automated systems.